Start button flashing — won’t run

 Step 1

-Disconnect power at the breaker before touching anything, then firmly close the door and listen for an audible click from the latch — the GDT645SYVFS flashes its Start button almost exclusively because the control board isn’t receiving a door-closed confirmation signal, so ruling out a simple unlatch condition first saves unnecessary disassembly.
-If the button stops flashing after firmly closing the door, the latch striker or user habit was the entire problem.
+First, disconnect power at the breaker.
+Firmly close the door and listen for an audible click from the latch.
+The GDT645SYVFS often flashes its Start button because the control board isn’t receiving a door-closed confirmation signal.
+If the button stops flashing after you close the door firmly, you likely resolved the issue without further disassembly.

 Step 2

-Remove the inner door panel (4 T20 Torx screws) to access the door latch micro-switch, then set your multimeter to Rx1 and probe the switch terminals while manually actuating the latch — a healthy switch closes the circuit when latched and reads near zero ohms.
-An open reading with the latch engaged means the micro-switch has failed internally and the entire latch assembly should be replaced, as the individual switch is not sold separately for this model.
+Next, remove the inner door panel by unscrewing 4 T20 Torx screws to access the door latch micro-switch.
+Set your multimeter to Rx1 and probe the switch terminals while manually actuating the latch.
+A healthy switch will close the circuit when latched and read near zero ohms.
+If you get an open reading with the latch engaged, the micro-switch has failed internally, and the entire latch assembly must be replaced since the switch isn’t sold separately for this model.

 Step 3

-Inspect the door strike on the front tub frame for visible wear, cracks, or a bent tab, because even a millimeter of misalignment prevents the micro-switch plunger from fully depressing — this is a common cause of intermittent flashing that passes a bench test but fails in normal use.
-A worn plastic strike can be replaced inexpensively; a slightly bent metal tab can often be carefully reformed with needle-nose pliers to restore full engagement.
+Inspect the door strike on the front tub frame for any visible wear, cracks, or a bent tab.
+Even a millimeter of misalignment can prevent the micro-switch plunger from fully depressing.
+This is a common cause of intermittent flashing that might pass a bench test but fail during normal operation.
+A worn plastic strike is inexpensive to replace; a slightly bent metal tab can often be carefully reformed with needle-nose pliers to restore full engagement.

 Step 4

-If the latch and strike both test good, restore power and enter GE’s built-in diagnostic mode by pressing and holding Select Cycle and Start simultaneously for 5 seconds — the LED flash pattern will identify which subsystem is reporting a fault, pointing you toward the actual failed component rather than guessing.
-Pro tip: photograph or video the LED sequence before pressing any buttons to clear it, so you can look up the code at your own pace.
+If the latch and strike both test good, restore power and enter GE’s built-in diagnostic mode by pressing and holding Select Cycle and Start simultaneously for 5 seconds.
+The LED flash pattern will indicate which subsystem is reporting a fault, helping you pinpoint the actual failed component rather than guessing.
+A pro tip: take a photo or video of the LED sequence before pressing any buttons to clear it, so you can look up the code at your convenience.

 Step 5

-With power restored and a helper present, probe the door latch wiring harness connector with a multimeter set to 120V AC and press Start — presence of 120V AC confirms the control board relay is firing the door lock circuit correctly, shifting suspicion back to the latch assembly itself.
-No voltage at the harness during a start attempt means the relay on the control board has failed and the board must be replaced; always use insulated probes and keep hands clear of any live terminals during this test.
+With power restored and a helper present, probe the door latch wiring harness connector with a multimeter set to 120V AC and press Start.
+If you see 120V AC, that confirms the control board relay is firing the door lock circuit correctly, shifting suspicion back to the latch assembly itself.
+If no voltage is present during a start attempt, the relay on the control board has likely failed, requiring board replacement.
+Always use insulated probes and keep your hands clear of any live terminals during this test.

 Step 6

-Reassemble the inner door panel, restore power, and run a short cycle to confirm the Start button no longer flashes — a steady button indicates the door switch is now confirming closed to the control board.
-If flashing returns intermittently, suspect a marginal latch that passes static testing but fails under vibration, and replace the latch assembly as a precaution.
+Reassemble the inner door panel, restore power, and run a short cycle to confirm the Start button no longer flashes.
+A steady button indicates that the door switch is now confirming it is closed to the control board.
+If the flashing returns intermittently, suspect a marginal latch that passes static testing but fails under vibration, and replace the latch assembly as a precaution.

 Where to Buy Replacement Parts